sathomas/jsDataV.is/src/text/ch6/03-mapcontext.md

 ### Step 2: Prepare the Data

 The Wikipedia data can be formatted as an array of JavaScript objects.
 We can include whatever information we wish in the objects, but we'll definitely need the latitude and longitude of the sighting in order to place it on the map.
-Here's how the data might be structured.
+Here's how you might structure the data.

 ``` {.javascript .numberLines}
 var ufos = [